Course syllabus for Learning from data

 Aim

-The course introduces a variety of central algorithms and methods essential for performing scientific data analysis using statistical inference and machine learning.
-Much emphasis is put on practical applications of Bayesian inference in the natural and engineering sciences, i.e. the ability to quantify the strength of inductive inference from facts (such as experimental data) to propositions such as scientific hypotheses and models.
+The course aims to give a deeper theoretical understanding, and in practice experience, of workflows and methods that are essential for performing scientific modeling, statistical inference, and machine learning.
+Much emphasis is put on probabilistic approaches within science and engineering, such as the ability to quantify the strength of inductive inference from prior knowledge and experimental data to scientific hypotheses and models.

-The course is project-based, and the students will be exposed to fundamental research problems through the various projects, with the aim to reproduce state-of-the-art scientific results.
-The students will use the Python programming language, with relevant open-source libraries, and will learn to develop and structure computer codes for scientific data analysis projects.
+The course is project-based, and the students will be exposed to fundamental research problems and development tasks, with the aim to reproduce state-of-the-art scientific results.
+The students will use the Python programming language, with relevant open-source libraries, and will learn to develop and structure both workflows and computer codes for scientific modeling and data analysis projects.

 Learning outcomes (after completion of the course the student should be able to)

-- quantify and critically assess uncertainties of model parameters that are statistically inferred from scientific data; perform model comparison using a Bayesian viewpoint;
+- quantify and critically assess uncertainties of model parameters via statistical inference.

-- understand and numerically implement several basic algorithms used in data analysis and machine learning such as linear methods for regression and classification, simple neural networks and gaussian processes;
+- understand and numerically implement several probabilistic algorithms used in data analysis and machine learning.

 - write well-structured technical reports where results and conclusions from a scientific data analysis are communicated in a clear way.